Fear, Anxiety, Aggression

 The goal is for your dog to feel safe, confident, and more connected with you, able to handle situations that are challenging now.

-And as their skills and confidence grow, those scary/very exciting events become cues to turn to you, or are just ignored.
+And as their skills and confidence grow, those scary or super-exciting events become cues to turn to you, or are just ignored.
 What a difference a holistic approach can make!

-All options begin with the Consult, where I get important information about your dog’s history, routine, environment, and behavior issues.
-We will discuss your lifestyle and goals—short-term and long-term—so I can come up with a plan that meets your needs as well as your dog’s.
+At our Consult, I’ll get more information about your dog’s history, routine, environment, preferences, and details on his/her behavior issues.
+We’ll also discuss your lifestyle and goals so I can make recommendations that meet your needs, as well as your dog’s.

 Consult-Only Option

-Consults can take place by Zoom or in person at your home (extra fee for travel outside Talbot, based on time).
+Consults can take place by Zoom or in person at your home (extra fee for travel outside Talbot).

-I will also outline the best ways to use enrichment and skills training, should you decide to go forward with long-lasting behavior change.
+I will also outline the best ways to use enrichment and skills training, should you decide to go forward to achieve long-lasting behavior changes.

 And I will follow up later by e-mail to check on your progress.

-If your dog’s behavior isn’t severe (no bites) and has been going on for only a few months, 5 sessions may be enough to see significant improvement.
+If your dog’s behavior isn’t severe (no bites) and has been going on for only a few weeks or months, 4 sessions may be enough to see significant improvement.
 (We can add on more if necessary.)

 I’ll work with you and your dog to change those negative underlying feelings and teach the skills they need to behave better.